arduino/arduino-lint/docs/index.md

 **arduino-lint** is a command line tool that checks for common problems with [Arduino](https://www.arduino.cc/) projects.

 Its focus is on the structure, metadata, and configuration of Arduino projects, rather than the code.
-Checks cover [specification](https://arduino.github.io/arduino-cli/latest/library-specification) compliance, Library Manager submission [requirements](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ), and best practices.
+Rules cover [specification](https://arduino.github.io/arduino-cli/latest/library-specification) compliance, Library Manager submission [requirements](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ), and best practices.